Introduction to Hyperparameter Machine Learning

 For most of the frameworks in machine learning, Hyperparameters do not have a rigorous definition.
-These Hyperparameters govern the underlying system of a model that guides the primary (modal) parameters of the model.
-Let us try to understand the Hyperparameters with the following Example.
+These Hyperparameters govern the underlying system of a model that guides the primary (model) parameters of the model.

 - That is why tuning violin can really assist one in the process of learning the violin.
 In the same way, hyperparameter is a kind of tuning for the Machine Learning model so as to give the right direction.

 - Hyperparameters are generally defined before applying a machine-learning algorithm to a dataset.